A-safarji/Time-series-deep-learning/README.md

 # Final thoughts
-Our analysis of using three deep learning algorithms shows that they remain a worthy investment for the future.
+The analysis of using three deep learning algorithms shows that they remain a worthy investment for the future.
 A qualified investor, on the other hand, should perform both external and internal business research before making an investment decision in order to obtain a full picture of the company's potential value.

 ------------
 # Disclaimer